Colin-XKL/RSSmanX/README-zh_cn.md

 - 2021-08-14 v2.6 Optimize route rules
 - 2022-05-08 v3.1 Use .env file to set varaiables, update route configs etc.
 - 2022-05-11 v3.3 Fix some problem when deploy huginn on a NAS, update some default configs.
+- 2023-12-11 v4.0 Refactor compose yaml files, make it more clear and easy to use.